Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 For beginners, it’s essential to approach the Supta Vajrasana Saddle Pose with caution.
 Starting simply by sitting on the heels and noticing the body’s response is an excellent first step.
 If there’s any pain in the knees or ankles, it’s advised to either use a blanket for support or skip the pose entirely.
 Beginners can lean back on their hands to create a gentle arch in the lower back and proceed only as comfortably as possible.

-woman doing holding her shit in a bent legge saddle pose Supta Vajrasana
+woman doing holding her shin in a bent leg Supta Vajrasana

 One-legged Half Saddle Pose Seated or Laid Down allows for a accessible and different stretch